DigiJo/harvey-johnston-website/journal/test.md

 ***

 Dublin is wet.
 Every time I go, it rains.
-And in Mid-August is did not disappoint.
+And in Mid-August it did not disappoint.
 It rained the entire time, apart from 3 hours on Tuesday.
 Thankfully, we spent most of our time in restaurants, including:

 * [Sophies Dublin](https://sophies.ie/) - a part of our hotel and where we had breakfast every morning
 * [Doolally](https://doolally.ie/)